Top 6 money savings habits you can start today

 There’s a special kind of buzz you get when you buy something (regardless if it’s a want or need) for significantly less than the original price.
 Searching for these deals, or timing your purchases strategically is a great way to start saving more money.

-Hunting for deals online, shopping second-hand options, finding cashback incentivized offers, buying essentials in bulk, or shopping for things during the off season are all ways to hone your bargain hunting skills.
+Hunting for deals online, shopping second-hand options, finding cashback-promoting card offers, buying essentials in bulk, or shopping for things during the off-season are all ways to hone your bargain-hunting skills.
 When you prioritize getting a good deal over convenience, you can also reduce impulse purchases.
 You might surprise yourself with how many needs will turn into wants as you start investing your time into finding the best deal.

 If impulse buying is a struggle for you, try instilling a 24-hour rule.
 Walk away (or close the tab) and come back to it a day later and see if it’s something you’re still wanting.